nu5rim3/weather-go/README.md

-# flutter_weather
+# flutter weather Go

-A new Flutter project.
+Sample app using Flutter to get the current weather.

 ## Getting Started